joshbegley/nyt-latest/README.md

 **Trump Booed at Game 3 of N.B.A.
 Finals**\
-`Fans at Madison Square Garden and watch parties around New York City booed when President Trump was shown attending Game 3 of the N.B.A.
-Finals on Monday.`\
+`Fans at Madison Square Garden and watch parties around New York City booed when President Trump was shown attending Game 3 of the N.B.A. finals on Monday.`\
 https://www.nytimes.com/video/sports/100000010954269/trump-booed-knicks-msg-nba-finals.html

 **Lo que sabemos sobre los medicamentos para perder peso cambia rápidamente**\